SOLAS-TTRPG/SOLAS/README.md

 **Mind** *Analytical skill, intuition*
 Awareness and tricks

-## Checks
-The GM decides which primary attribute is used for any checks, which determines the number of dice you roll.
-For example, a strength check with a player who has a 3 strength would roll 3d6.

-# Combat
-Struggle is a part of every story, and it may present itself in the form of combat.
-Your characters have specific strengths and weaknesses based on your primary attributes.

 ## Focus
 Is your mental concentration at any given moment.
 These points are used up when you use tricks, and some iare given back at the start of each turn.
 The upper limit of this is your **Mind** score, and the regeneration is equal to your character's level.

+# Combat
+Struggle is a part of every story, and it may present itself in the form of combat.
+Your characters have specific strengths and weaknesses based on your primary attributes.